Getting to Helensburgh & Lomond

 Helensburgh Upper, as well as Garelochhead, Arrochar & Tarbet and Ardlui are on the world famous West Highland Line, one of the world’s great scenic railway lines.
 These are also stops on the Caledonian Sleeper Highlander Route, meaning travellers can get between London and Helensburgh and Lomond overnight.

-Scotrail is also going to be launching their new active travel carriages in 2021, especially designed to provide travellers with storage so they can take bikes, skis, or other sporting gear on their journey.
+Scotrail has also launched heir new active travel carriages – The ScotRail Highland Explorer, especially designed to provide travellers with storage so they can take bikes, skis, or other sporting gear on their journey.

 A number of Bus operators serve the Helensburgh and Lomond area.
 You can use the Traveline Scotland Journey Planner to find routes, times and fares.
 You can also find out about getting around Scotland by coach, including travel passes, at the VisitScotland website.

 Helensburgh and Lomond is easily accessible by road.
 It is served by the main A82 route which runs from Glasgow to Inverness via Fort William.
 Travellers can diverge from this at Dumbarton to travel along the edge of the Clyde on the A814 to Cardross and Helensburgh and on to Garelochhead and Arrochar, or they can travel up the A82 on Loch Lomondside.
 Helensburgh is only around 10 minutes from Loch Lomondside on the A818, or there is the A817 connecting to Garelochhead.
 At Tarbet on Loch Lomond, the A82 carries on North towards Crianlarich, and the A83 branches off towards Inverary and the west.
 Traffic Scotland is the website for real-time information about traffic conditions, including details of forthcoming events which may affect routes.